rsms/move/README.md

   - Move adds a shorthand for calling functions without parens.
 E.g. `foo(bar)` is equivalent to `foo! bar` and `Some.foo(strip(bar))` can be written as `Some.foo! strip! bar`.

 - **Variables** need not be explicitly declared.
 Move will declare a newfound variable in the scope which it first was used.
-This behavior is deterministic, in contrast to the ambiguous way implicitly declared variables behave in JavaScript.

-- **No commas** required to terminate expressions.
-Move will determine when a comma is needed so you don't have to (and the code gets more readable).
+- **No semicolons** required to terminate expressions.
+Move will determine when a semicolon is needed so you don't have to (and the code gets more readable).

 - No type-coercing **equality operators** -- in Move, `==` does not perform type coercion and behaves just like `===` in JavaScript.
 Same goes for `!=`.